volka/talks/2020_Rust_Intro/Rust_Intro.md

 * Iterators actually don't need unsafe code
     * Reference only one &mut ref at a time!

-* Basically: fail on the "safe side", don't allow errors, but disallow some valid code!
+* Fail on the "safe side", don't allow errors, but disallow some valid code!

 Lifetime Elision
 ----